A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: DL based generation

 The remainder of this section provides a summary of the studies categorized by each model type.
 Initially, the fundamental architecture of each model is presented, followed by an analysis of how these models have been adapted for network traffic generation in various application scenarios.
 Furthermore, a brief discussion is included on the challenges associated with utilizing these models for network traffic data.
 In addition, similar to Section~\ref{sec:stat}, each study is summarized in a tabular format, reporting the application scenario, model and its adaptations, data type, and artifact availability.

-\subsection{Variational AutoEncoder (VAE)}
+\subsection{Variational Autoencoder (VAE)}

-The fundamental block of VAE is autoencoders\cite{hinton2006reducing, kingma2013auto}.
 Autoencoder is a neural network architecture designed to learn efficient data representations, consisting of an encoder that compresses input data into a lower-dimensional latent space and a decoder that reconstructs the original input from this compressed representation.
 While effective for dimensionality reduction and feature learning, traditional autoencoders lack a probabilistic framework for generating new data.
 The VAE, introduced in \cite{kingma2013auto} in 2013, built upon autoencoders by incorporating principles from variational inference\cite{blei2017variational}, which is shown in Fig.~\ref{fig:VAE}.
-In this paper, we denote this basic VAE as vanilla VAE.
+We denote this basic VAE as vanilla VAE.

 Instead of encoding inputs to arbitrary points in the latent space, the VAE's encoder outputs parameters of a probability distribution, typically Gaussian, for each latent dimension.
 This probabilistic encoding allows for sampling from the latent space, enabling the generation of new, unseen data.
 The VAE's decoder then learns to reconstruct the input from these sampled latent representations.
-This architectural shift, combined with a modified loss function that balances reconstruction quality with the regularity of the latent space (using the Kullback-Leibler divergence), transformed the deterministic autoencoder into a powerful generative model capable of both compression and novel data synthesis.
+This architectural shift, combined with a modified loss function that balances reconstruction quality with the regularity of the latent space, transformed the deterministic autoencoder into a powerful generative model capable of both compression and novel data synthesis.
 In literature, we have observed that this basic VAE is often combined with other models to enhance synthetic output.
-For example, to maintain long-term relationships in network time-series data, RNN or its variations (e.g., LSTM)~\cite{xiao2018deep, meslet2022necstgen} are integrated with VAE.
-Another varient of VAE is Conditional VAE (CVAE) ~\cite{bano2024variational, aceto2024synthetic}, which introduces conditional labels or attributes into the model to guide the generation process.
-Along these variations, VAE have been used in early studies for network traffic generation.
-Table~\ref{table:vae summary} provides a summary of existing work, with detailed discussions of each study presented next.
+For example, to maintain long-term relationships in network time-series data, Recurrent Neural Network (RNN) or its variations (e.g., Long short-term memory [LSTM])~\cite{xiao2018deep, meslet2022necstgen} are integrated with VAE.
+Another variant of VAE is Conditional VAE (CVAE) ~\cite{bano2024variational, aceto2024synthetic}, which introduces conditional labels or attributes into the model to guide the generation process.
+Table~\ref{table:vae summary} provides a summary of existing work.